 We all know skeleton loaders (those familiar grey placeholders that fill time).
-But I'm noticing a newer, quieter pattern emerge in modern apps that feels more human.
-These are interfaces that give you a hint of what’s next, before you’ve even signed in.
+But there’s a newer pattern emerging in modern apps that feels more intentional and more human.
+Interfaces that preview what comes next before you’ve even signed in.

 I’m calling this the X-Ray Loader.